ncsa/Delta_doc/docs/source/user_guide/software.rst

    - The first URL begins with ``http://<cnXXX>.delta...``, ``<cnXXX>`` is the **internal hostname** and will be used in step 12.
    - The second URL begins with ``http://127.0...``, you will use this entire URL in step 14.

 #.
-Open a second terminal window on your local machine/laptop.
+Open a second terminal on your local machine/laptop.

 #.
 Run an ``ssh`` command, similar to the below, with the following replacements: